The Importance of updating your certification records

-All certifications will be good for one year from the date of the knowledge and hands-on examinations.
+All certifications will be good for two years from the date of the knowledge and hands-on examinations.
 All persons not performing the job defined by their certification for at least 60% of a full-time employee work year must re-certify.
 Persons failing the re-certification practical evaluation must complete certification training as defined in section 6.3.

 What Qualifies for Continuing Education / Certification Maintenance?

 In order to receive continuing education credits toward maintaining your ETA certification, you must acquire ten (10) contact hours per year to enhance your current skills and knowledge in your field.
 You must submit these hours annually to ETA’s headquarters for verification in order to receive credit toward your certification maintenance.
 When validating your continuing education, list the topic, location, sponsor and date(s).

 Would you like to give back to your association and industry?
 Certification holders can also gain continuing education credits by serving on ETA committees as a Subject Matter Expert, writing an article for the High Tech News, serving as a State Representative, and more!